turingschool/curriculum/source/projects/idea_box.markdown

 Reload the page again, and you should see your updated idea!

-## I4: Refactor!
+## I4: Refactoring `Idea`

-There's a lot that is klunky about this.
+There's a lot that is klunky about our implementation so far.

+### How Ideas are Built

-First, when we create a new idea we say:
+When we create a new instance of `Idea` we say:

 ```ruby
 Idea.new(title, description)
 ```

-We often want to create an idea based on a hash that comes out of the
+But we often want to create an idea based on a hash that comes out of the database like in the `find` method:
-database:

 ```ruby
 def self.find(id)